mpashka/terranas/kernel/cdc-acm-usbdriver.md

 # Apply PIC patch
-This step is needed if you see error like this: `code model kernel does not support PIC mode`.
+This step is needed if you see error like this: `code model kernel does not support PIC mode` during make phase.
 There is an issue -
 [kernel doesn't support PIC mode for compiling](https://askubuntu.com/questions/851433/kernel-doesnt-support-pic-mode-for-compiling).
 This is applicable for gcc 6+ versions where PIE (position independent executables) is enabled by default.